LF-Decentralized-Trust/project-proposals/HIPs/solang.md

 # Effort and Resources

+The aim for Solang is to be a portable compiler which supports multiple blockchains.
+Therefore hosting it at Hyperledger makes sense, as this is a neutral space where competing vendors collaborate.

 Initial funding for Solang provided was through two grants from the Web3 Foundation and another grant from the Solana Foundation.